Zappy86/Poetry_Bot/README.md

 These are instructions for *Windows*, they may be different on other operating systems.
 1) Download the code, and make sure Python is installed
-2) Create a `.env` file after the example, use the [Discord Developer Portal](https://discord.com/developers/applications) to make a bot and get a token
+2) Use the [Discord Developer Portal](https://discord.com/developers/applications) to make a bot and get a token, and enable the Message Content Intent
+3) Create a `.env` file after the example
-3) For if you don't want to clutter python's modules, otherwise skip this:
+4) For if you don't want to clutter python's modules, otherwise skip this:
     - With the code's directory open, run `python -m venv .venv`
     - Run `.\.venv\scripts\activate`
-4) Run `pip install -r requirements.txt`
+5) Run `pip install -r requirements.txt`
-5) Run the main file with `py main.py`'
+6) Run the main file with `py main.py`'
+7) Invite the bot to your server at some point with a link from the Developer Portal

 If you made the venv you have to start it up again so you have access to the modules every time in the future that you need to start up the bot.